Russia–Ukraine gas disputes: 2022 Ukraine war-related gas issues

-Termination of gas transit
+2025 termination of gas transit

 On 1 January 2025, Ukraine terminated all Russian gas transit through its territory, after the contract between Gazprom and Naftohaz signed in 2019 expired.
 This comes a month after President Zelenskyy said that Ukraine would not allow Russia to use gas transits to earn "additional billions [...] on our blood, on the lives of our citizens".
 It is estimated that Russia will lose around €5bn a year as a result.

 Austria, Slovakia, Moldova, and Transnistria had been relying on gas transiting through Ukraine.
 Austria's energy minister, Leonore Gewessler, commented that Austria was prepared and had found alternative suppliers.
-Moldova's government commented that it has enough gas until Spring, after which it will buy electricity from Europe.
+Moldova's government commented that it has enough gas until spring, after which it will buy electricity from Europe.

-Slovakias prime minister Robert Fico demanded the gas transfers through Ukraine should continue.
+Slovak Prime Minister Robert Fico demanded that gas transfers through Ukraine continue.
 In early January he stated that Slovakia had enough gas for its own needs, but complained about the loss of some €500 million in transfer fees.
-He demanded to be compensated for the lost revenue, otherwise his country would stop the delivery of electricity to Ukraine and reduce the support for Ukrainian refugees in Slovakia.
+He demanded to be compensated for the lost revenue; otherwise, his country would stop the delivery of electricity to Ukraine and reduce the support for Ukrainian refugees in Slovakia.